freeCodeCamp/guide/pages/docs/certificates-guide/comparison-with-the-greater-than-operator/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Comparison with the Greater Than Operator"
+title: "Comparison with the Greater Than Operator"
+parent: "certificates-guide"
 ---

 The greater than operator (`>`) compares the values of two numbers.
 If the number to the left is greater than the number to the right, it returns `true`.
 Otherwise, it returns `false`.